As well as spooled-file conversion to PDF files,

 is part of the

 TCP/IP protocols suite.
-This protocol

 is defined by the Internet standard document